-“Every time we talk you use that word, describing yourself as if I never heard,” is the opening line to GRLwood’s latest song, “Bisexual.”
+“Every time we talk you use that word, describing yourself as if I never heard,” is the opening line to GRLwood’s latest song, Bisexual.
+And I’ll admit–as a bi woman, I was tapping right along with them–that is, until I listened more closely to the problematic lyrics.

 The Louisville punk-rock duo consists of two self-identifying “angry lesbian genderfuck feminists,” Rej Forester and Karen Ledford.
 The two have an energy you can’t ignore; Forester’s raw vocals accompanied by Ledford’s catchy rhythm make you nod along and want to come back for more.